 The other belief that guides me is that through healing ourselves, we become a healing presence in the world.
 This was something difficult for me to understand for a long time.
 My teachers always said that working on ourselves made each of us a “Healing Presence” to those around us.
 They said that just by walking in to a room, we created a healing for everyone present.
 They said that, by healing ourselves, we gave the people around us permission to heal themselves as well.
 Personally, I didn’t get it.
 How could I be a catalyst for change for others – I was just doing my thing: being ordinary.

-In April of 2012, I was diagnosed with cancer.
+In April of 2012, I was diagnosed with stage III cancer.
 As I moved through that process I finally gained an insight into how this process works.

 My doctor surgically removed the cancer and I started chemotherapy.
 For me, this was never a “fight” against cancer – after all, the cancer was already gone.
 No, from the outset, it was an opportunity to collaborate with my body to clear out the energetic/spiritual issues that caused the cancer to develop in the first place.
 I used the chemo treatments to help my body dig down and find the energetic triggers I needed to process and clear.
 To help me manage what I was going through, and to let those who cared about me know I was okay, I wrote about my process and shared those thoughts with friends, family, and even concerned members of my community.
 They said I was amazing and inspiring.
 They talked of courage and being proud of me.
 I was just being me though – going through my life and process and healing myself.
 Regardless of the world’s feedback, I didn’t see what I was doing as anything particularly special.
 Again, I felt that I was just being ordinary.

-I am now in the cancer “follow-up” stage – getting checked every 3 months and cleaning the residual chemicals the chemo left behind from my body.
-I still think of myself as being ordinary.
-I still get feedback from the world that I am anything but ordinary.
-Apparently I am still amazing, inspiring, courageous, supportive and brave.
-In short, I am a healing presence – even though I don’t see myself as doing anything special.
+As I moved through the initial cancer “follow-up” stage – getting checked every 3 months and cleaning the residual chemicals the chemo left behind from my body.
+I still thought of myself as being ordinary.
+I still got feedback from the world that I was anything but ordinary.
+Apparently I was still amazing, inspiring, courageous, supportive and brave.
+In short, I was a healing presence – even though I didn’t see myself as doing anything special.

 That was when I understood.
 How I see of myself isn’t important – it is what others experience when I’m around that matters.
 Being myself, being ordinary, doing what I need to do to heal myself is what people find empowering.
 By simply being who I am, I’m showing other people that it is possible to have all kinds of gunk stuck in your energetic system and still clear it away.
 It is possible to heal yourself – even from pain and hate and nastiness you’ve been packing around for years or even lifetimes.
 It is possible to make change – from simple changes to fundamental changes – in how you live your life and use your energy.